Zamiell/isaac-achievement-randomizer/docs/objectives.md

 There are 1054 + 104 + 44 = 1202 objectives in total.

-## Easy Objectives
+## Polaroid & Negative Objectives

-The following objectives are considered to be "easy" for the purposes of unlocking The Polaroid and The Negative:
+We want The Chest & Dark Room to unlock very quickly in a randomizer playthrough, so those unlocks are guaranteed to unlock behind the following "easy" objectives on Isaac:

 - Mom
 - It Lives